browndragon/phaser3-autotile/README.md

 This library supports two main methods: generating blob tileset images from a more compact representation, and reshuffling autotiles on map layers to fix up flow & corners.

 ## Generating blob tileset images
+### As of 0.2.4:
+Online generation of images is **deprecated**.
+Tiled + phaser want to know the full universe of tiles at tilemap load time.
+If you do online tileset generation, then there are 6 tiles as far as Tiled and load-time Phaser know, but there are 47 tiles as far as your autogeneration of tiles will know.
+While it's possible to create multiple maps with different tilesets and have them communicate, it's messy.

+Instead, see `package.json`'s `scripts > build:exampleblob`.
+This library exposes itself as a binary (see `tools/blob.mjs`) which can be executed as `phaser3-autotile` and especially (via `npm-watch` or equivalent) as a long-term watcher to regenerate your content.

+### Before 0.2.4:

 `Textures.js` modifies the phaser texture manager, giving it an additional method `generateBlobAutotileTexture`.
 See `examples/src/Blob.js` and especially `examples/src/Playpen.js` for an example call.
 The input is a set of 5 generative tiles, and the result is a set of [47 generated tiles which cover cases where the center of the tile is set](http://www.cr31.co.uk/stagecast/wang/blob.html).

 These are most useful when paired with autotiling, below.